ladachr-dot/vtools-genomics/README.md

 A collection of Python utilities designed to streamline and automate routine genomic data processing workflows.

-This toolkit bridges the gap between raw genomic data and analytical tools like PLINK, handling everything from missing rsID recovery via NCBI APIs, safe genome-build liftover, and synthetic dataset generation for testing.
+This toolkit bridges the gap between raw genomic data and analytical tools like PLINK, handling everything from missing rsID recovery via NCBI APIs, safe genome-build liftover.

 ## 🛠️ The Utilities